ravi-kumar7/documentation/docs/bank-connect/javascript-client.md

 ## Setting Period in Runtime

-Values for attribute `finbox-date-from` and `finbox-date-to` can be set in runtime by defining a ``getFinboxDatePeriod()`` function.
+For netbanking statement upload a date range is needed to fetch the statemens.
+By default the SDK fetches data for last 6 months.
+In order to define custom date range a function called ``getFinboxDatePeriod()`` needs to be defined.
 The SDK will look for a function with this name, and expect a function as follows (in this example it sets period for last 5 months):

 ```js
 function getFinboxDatePeriod() {